Click the image below to learn more about this online class.

 My program covers the topics that you will find on the FAA’s Remote Pilot (Part 107) written exam including:

-Attend this 1 day seminar and you are well on your way to passing the Part 107 exam!
+Take this online course and you are well on your way to passing the Part 107 exam!

 Bonus content